Are you losing customers despite your impressive services? High customer effort may be the culprit.

 In cases like this, it’s important for brands to recognize which phases of their services must be completely hassle-free and which must be strictly regulated.

-As you aim to simplify transactions and create an effortless customer experience, you may opt to automate some services.
-They’re quicker and more accurate than human call center agents, but try to look at the things they can’t provide.
-Some of these are personalization and human interaction.
 These days, excellent customer service is achieved when speed, accuracy, and value blend well together.
 There are customer issues that would require human intervention and empathy.
 In these cases, brands and service providers must be able to target customers’ needs.